ElouenCorvest/mxl-bricks-elouen/README.md

 [docs-badge]: https://img.shields.io/badge/docs-main-green.svg?style=flat-square
 [docs]: https://computational-biology-aachen.github.io/mxl-bricks/

+MxlBricks is a Python package to build mechanistic models composed of pre-defined reactions (bricks).
+This facilitates re-use and interoperability between different models by sharing common parts.

-## Dev Install
+## Installation

 Run `pixi install -e dev` in this directory.
 This will install the `dev` package.
 Then to install this local `mxlbricks` as editable, you just need to run `pixi run -e dev dev-install`.

-## Installation

-You can install mxlpy using pip: `pip install mxlbricks`.

 If you want access to the sundials solver suite via the [assimulo](https://jmodelica.org/assimulo/) package, we recommend setting up a virtual environment via [pixi](https://pixi.sh/) or [mamba / conda](https://mamba.readthedocs.io/en/latest/) using the [conda-forge](https://conda-forge.org/) channel.